 A well-trained and knowledgeable Drug Safety and Pharmacovigilance professional plays a vital role in protecting the study participant and the general population for marketed drugs and in helping to reduce the time between drug development and marketing approval.

-Upon completion, you will receive a Certificate on Drug Safety and Pharmacovigilance that is approved by the Ministry of Training, Colleges and Universities.
+Upon completion, you will receive a Certificate on Drug Safety and Pharmacovigilance that is approved by the Ministry of Colleges and Universities.

 Successful candidates will also receive certificates per completed module: